CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 # Lab 09: Implementing operational monitoring in hybrid scenarios

->**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Implementing%20operational%20monitoring%20in%20hybrid%20scenarios)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab objectives
 In this lab, you will complete the following tasks:
 + Exercise 1: Preparing a monitoring environment